Archive for March, 2021

 • Heart disease – More women die of heart disease compared to men

-Preventive Healthcare for women
+Preventive Healthcare for Women

 From hormonal ups and downs to childbirth and menopause, women’s bodies go through a lot over the years.
 Today’s fast-paced lifestyles make it difficult to lead healthy lives that includes regular exercise and eating a balanced diet.
 It is highly recommended that women undertake an annual health checkups to help detect potential health problems early.
 Some of the routine medical tests especially for women include: